-The University of Arizona Ear Institute prevents, detects, treats and rehabilitates ear disease through state-of-the-art clinical care, research and education.
-The UA Ear Institute is the most comprehensive ear and hearing health program in the southwestern United States.
+The University of Arizona Ear Institute prevents, detects, treats and rehabilitates ear disease through state-of-the-art clinical care.

 Treating and rehabilitating hearing loss is more urgent than you might imagine.
 Hearing loss can cause communication difficulties, social isolation, depression, and even cognitive decline due to auditory deprivation.